-

 www.rch.org.au/clinicalguide/guideline_index/Infantile_Spasms/

-Prompt diagnosis and treatment are critical to minimise the developmental impacts First-line treatment …), characterised by the triad of IS, hypsarrhythmia on EEG and developmental arrest/regression.
-Not all children … structural abnormality, perinatal HIE IS are associated with developmental delay in over 80% of infants …
+and treatment are critical to minimise the developmental impacts First-line treatment is usually high dose … and developmental arrest/regression (triad formally known as West syndrome) Common causes of IS include tuberous … encephalopathy (HIE) IS are associated with developmental delay in over 80% of infants, and high rates of ongoing …

 -